Redesigning a Financial Statement Builder

 Streamlined entry point: Instead of forcing multiple workflows into one screen, users now start by choosing their goal.

-Goal-oriented workflows: Each statement type was given its own clear flow, reducing confusion and helping users stay on track.
+Goal-oriented workflows: Each statement type has its own clear flow, reducing confusion and helping users stay on track.

-Phased rollout: We launched two redesigned flows, gathered feedback, refined them, and then expanded with additional flows.
+Phased rollout: Working closely with engineering, we built and shipped the first two redesigned flows in one week, gathered customer feedback, refined them, and then expanded with additional flows.

 This approach gave us both immediate usability improvements and a structure that could scale to new statement types in the future.